rahilkidwai/bank-marketing-prediction/README.md

 | F-score (weighted) | SVM (kernel = poly) | Count Vectorizer |
 | Fit time (seconds) | AdaBoost (class = ovr) | Count Vectorizer |

+## Future work
+The evaluation was done using the limited dataset (10% of full dataset) because of the resource constraints and computing power limitations.
+To have more accurate evaluation, it is recommended to perform the evaluation on the full dataset and expanded range of hyper-parameters.

 ## References
 <a id="1">[1]</a> [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, In press, http://dx.doi.org/10.1016/j.dss.2014.03.001